jeandersonbc/behave-demo/README.md

 - Reruns are not meant to _fix_ test flakiness, because they really don't.
 However, they are a powerful ally to stabilize build execution (which is a symptom caused by test flakiness).
-This is even more critical when build times are costly because the whole build execution is penalized by a few false positive (e.g., a fail that does not represent a real bug).
+This is even more critical when build times are costly because the whole build execution is penalized by a few false positive (i.e., a fail that does not represent a real bug).
 - By rerunning failing tests, we can expose failures that are real and be more tolerant with failures that were a result of an unstable testing environment.